rubatopy/rubato/docs/source/intro.rst

     Code not working?
 It's possible something went wrong during the dependency installation process.
     Check your terminal log for errors and reinstall Rubato and the SDL dlls if necessary.

-Read more in depth step-by-step tutorials and examples :doc:`here <tutorials>`.

-Or you can jump straight into the :doc:`full api documentation  <api>`.
+you can jump straight into the :doc:`full api documentation  <api>`.